Priya-saini1/Microservices-/README.md

 # Microservices-
-This is the demo Project for Microservices which contain userservice,hotelservice,ratingservice,apigateway,configserver with OKTA Security
+This is the demo Project for Microservices which contains the modules like userservice,hotelservice,ratingservice,apigateway,configserver with OKTA Security
 **Framework :**
 Spring boot
 Spring security with Okta